jbellis/colbert-live/docs/colbert-live-astra.md

 #### `__init__(self, db: colbert_live.db.db.DB, model: colbert_live.models.Model, doc_pool_factor: int = 2, query_pool_distance: float = 0.03)`

 Initialize the ColbertLive instance.

-Args:
+**Arguments:**

-model_name: The name of the ColBERT model to use.
+- `model_name`: The name of the ColBERT model to use.
-db: The database instance to use for querying and storing embeddings. doc_pool_factor (optional): The factor by which to pool document embeddings, as the number of embeddings per cluster.
+- `db`: The database instance to use for querying and storing embeddings.
+- `doc_pool_factor (optional)`: The factor by which to pool document embeddings, as the number of embeddings per cluster.
   `None` to disable.
-query_pool_distance (optional): The maximum cosine distance across which to pool query embeddings.
+- `query_pool_distance (optional)`: The maximum cosine distance across which to pool query embeddings.
   `0.0` to disable.

   doc_pool_factor is only used by encode_chunks.

   query_pool_distance and tokens_per_query are only used by search and encode_query.

 ### Methods

 #### `encode_chunks(self, chunks: List[str]) -> List[torch.Tensor]`

 Encode a batch of document chunks into tensors of embeddings.

-Args:
+**Arguments:**

-chunks: A list of content strings to encode.
+- `chunks`: A list of content strings to encode.

-Performance note: while it is perfectly legitimate to encode a single chunk at a time, this method is designed to support multiple chunks because that means we can dispatch all of that work to the GPU at once.
+- `Performance note`: while it is perfectly legitimate to encode a single chunk at a time, this method is designed to support multiple chunks because that means we can dispatch all of that work to the GPU at once.
 The overhead of invoking a CUDA kernel is *very* significant, so for an initial bulk load it is much faster to encode in larger batches.
-(Corollary: if you are encoding without the benefit of GPU acceleration, then this should not matter very much.)
+(OTOH, if you are encoding without the benefit of GPU acceleration, then this should not matter very much.)

-Returns:
+**Returns:**

   A list of 2D tensors of embeddings, one for each input chunk.
   Each tensor has shape (num_embeddings, embedding_dim), where num_embeddings is variable (one per token).

 #### `encode_query(self, q: str) -> torch.Tensor`

 Encode a query string into a tensor of embeddings.

-Args:
+**Arguments:**

-q: The query string to encode.
+- `q`: The query string to encode.

-Returns:
+**Returns:**

   A tensor of query embeddings.

 #### `search(self, query: str, k: int = 10, n_ann_docs: Optional[int] = None, n_maxsim_candidates: Optional[int] = None) -> List[Tuple[Any, float]]`

 Perform a ColBERT search and return the top chunk IDs with their scores.

-Args:
+**Arguments:**

-query: The query string to search for.
+- `query`: The query string to search for.
-k: The number of top chunks to return.
+- `k`: The number of top chunks to return.
-n_ann_docs: The number of chunks to retrieve for each embedding in the initial ANN search.
+- `n_ann_docs`: The number of chunks to retrieve for each embedding in the initial ANN search.
-n_maxsim_candidates: The number of top candidates to consider for full ColBERT scoring after combine the results of the ANN searches.
+- `n_maxsim_candidates`: The number of top candidates to consider for full ColBERT scoring after combine the results of the ANN searches.

   If n_ann_docs and/or n_colbert_candidates are not specified, a best guess will be derived from top_k.

-Performance note: search is `O(log n_ann_docs) + O(n_colbert_candidates)`.
+- `Performance note`: search is `O(log n_ann_docs) + O(n_colbert_candidates)`.
 (And O(tokens_per_query),
   if your queries are sufficiently long).
 Thus, you can generally afford to overestimate `n_ann_docs`, but you will want to keep `n_colbert_candidates` as low as possible.

-Returns:
+**Returns:**

   List[(Any, float)]: A list of tuples of (chunk_id, ColBERT score) for the top k chunks.